 Problem: The projection needed a surface that could hold image quality, look intentional in the space, and be portable between locations.

-Process: Explored fabric over cardboard for an ephemeral quality — the fabric diffused the projection and washed out the image.
-Needed something that could hold a sharp image while still reading as designed rather than raw material.
+Process: Tried fabric over cardboard for an ephemeral quality.
+The fabric diffused the projection and washed out the image.
+Needed something that could hold a sharp image while still looking designed rather than like raw material.

 Decision: Switched to canvas paper folded into an origami-style structure.
-Held projection quality, had a cleaner aesthetic, and was light enough to transport and reinstall across locations.
+Held projection quality, had a cleaner look, and was light enough to transport and reinstall across locations.

-Problem: The digital component needed to be accessible via QR code on a phone at the physical installation — something someone could pull up in seconds and interact with immediately.
+Problem: The digital component needed to be accessible via QR on a phone at the physical installation — something someone could pull up in seconds and interact with immediately.
+Personal testing showed the Unity build wouldn't load on my phone.
+User testing confirmed it: the scene was too large to load on mobile, and compressing it didn't solve it.